rssoftwareab/arrigo-support/docs/prereq.md

 - EXOscada is *started*.
 - Start a browser and navigate to `https://localhost/arrigo` .

-# Add Arrigo BMS to your project
+# Adding Arrigo BMS to your project

-An `EXOscada` project needs upgrade.
+An `EXOscada` project needs the additional Arrigo BMS object to work.
 A couple of manual steps are needed to get online and going.

 - In `Project Builder`, add the object `Arrigo BMS` from the `General objects` category.
 This will copy necessary files to the project and give access to the new tools.
 - In `Project Builder`, select the `Main Computer` and open `Scada functions` - add the `Arrigo BMS` function.